py5coding/py5book/reference/sketch_convert_image.md

 The caller can optionally pass an existing Py5Image object to put the converted image into using the `dst` parameter.
 This can have performance benefits in code that would otherwise continuously create new Py5Image objects.
 The converted image width and height must match that of the recycled Py5Image object.

+The `convert_image()` method has builtin support for the conversion of matplotlib charts and Cairo surfaces.
+Look at the online ["Charts, Plots, and Matplotlib"](/integrations/matplotlib) and ["SVG Images and Cairo"](/integrations/cairo) Python Ecosystem Integration tutorials for more information.
+You can also create your own custom integrations.
+Look at the online ["Custom Integrations"](/integrations/custom_integrations) Python Ecosystem Integration tutorial to learn more.

 ## Signatures

 ```python